 All by Dina Yepa and her husband Ed.
 I was SO happy to see her after a 2 year absence due to a serious health scare.
 She is well and attributes part of the healing to resuming working with Mother Clay.

 Two views of a seed jar with the dragonfly pattern.
 It measures 4.5 by 4.5 inches. $150.
-A small (2 by 3 inch) bowl. $80.
-The bowl with a feather band is 4.5 by 4.5 inches. $150.
+A small (2 by 3 inch) bowl.
+SOLD The bowl with a feather band is 4.5 by 4.5 inches. $150.
 (TUCSON).

 An incised redware bowl from Ohkay Owingeh (formerly San Juan) Pueblo by Tomasita Montoya.
 (1899-1978) She was was one of the original 7 San Juan potters who revived the art form in the 1930's, a style based upon an earlier San Juan pottery ware called Potsuwi‘i Incised Ware (1450-1500).
 7.5 by 6 inches.
 NOTE: the second image is closer to the actual color. $450.
 A beautiful San Juan polychrome bow (2 views), purchased in the late 1950s.
 It measures 4 inches high and 7 inches across.
-Unsigned so I cannot credit the artist and I’m not comfortable making a guess on this one. $175.
+Unsigned so I cannot credit the artist and I’m not comfortable making a guess on this one.
+SOLD.
 TUCSON

 Jacob T Frye of Tesuque Pueblo made this vessel..
 He is a 4th generation artist and potter as well as a Winter 2019 graduate of IAIA and we think he has demonstrated potential and vision.
 (TUCSON)